primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 -->
 ### Adding a Service Provision to a Case from the Search Results Page

 Depending on your Primero implementation's configuration, some users may be able to add a service provision to a Case managed by another user.
 To do this, you must first run a search and be on the Search Results page; this action is never available from the Case List page.
 Then, select the Case's checkbox and click **Add Service Provision** from the Action Menu.
 A modal will appear.
-Here, enter information on the service you are adding, and then click SAVE.
+Here, enter information on the service you are adding, and then click **SAVE**.

 ![](/img/v2/service-provision-menu.png)

 ![](/img/v2/service-provision-modal.png)

 If another user adds a service to your Case, an alert will appear on the "Services" form in the Form Navigation Menu.
 An alert message also appears at the top of the form, telling the case worker which user added the service and when.
-You can read more on [Alerts](UsersGuide#alerts) in this section.
+For more information on how alerts are added to a Case, please see the [Alerts](UsersGuide#alerts) section.

 ![](/img/v2/alert-services.png)